 Menu Selection Keyboard Accelerator Function New Ctrl+N Creates a new iTool of the specified type.
-Options: iImage , iPlot , iSurface , iContour , iVolume .
+Options: iImage , iPlot , iSurface , iContour , iVolume , and iMap .
 Open Ctrl+O Opens a file for import into the current iTool.
 If this is a data file, such as an image file, ASCII file, or binary file, a new data object will be created and, if applicable, a new visualization will be created.
 Import Imports an IDL variable or file to the current iTool.
-See "Data Import Methods" on page 25 for details.
+See "Data Import Methods" on page 27 for details.
 Export Exports the data from the currently-selected object to the IDL main program level, or exports the current window to an image file.
 Save Ctrl+S Saves the state of the current iTool to a file.
 If the state has not been previously saved and has no filename, enter a filename.
 Save As Prompts you to enter a filename and then saves the state of the current iTool.
-Print Preview Shows a preview of the visualization to print and allows you to reorient (Portrait or Landscape) as well as Center, Print, Close, or change printer Setup.
-Print Ctrl+P Prints the entire contents of the graphics window.
+Print Preview Shows a preview of the visualization to print and allows you to reorient (Portrait or Landscape) as well as center, print, close, or change printer setup.
+Print Ctrl+P Sends the current view of the contents of the graphics window to the specified printer via the standard Windows or Motif printer dialog.

-Table A-1: The File Menu
+Table A-6: The File Menu

 Menu Selection Keyboard Accelerator Function Preferences Displays the Preferences Browser.
-See "The Preferences Browser" on page 97 for details.
+See "The Preferences Browser" on page 95 for details.
 Exit Ctrl+Q Exits the iTool window, closing all visualizations and views within the window and removing them from memory.

-Table A-1: The File Menu
+Table A-6: The File Menu